corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/cordapps/tutorial-cordapp.md

 1. Open a terminal window in the `cordapp-example` directory.
 2. Run the `deployNodes` Gradle task to build four nodes with the CorDapp installed on them:
-      * Unix/Mac OSX: `./gradlew deployNodes`
+      * Unix/macOS: `./gradlew deployNodes`
       * Windows: `./gradlew.bat deployNodes`
 3. When the build finishes, go to the `samples-java/Basic/cordapp-example/build/nodes` or `samples-kotlin/Basic/cordapp-example/build/nodes` folder.
 You will see the following output:
       * A folder for each generated node
-      * A `runnodes` shell script for running all the nodes simultaneously on OSX
+      * A `runnodes` shell script for running all the nodes simultaneously on macOS
       * A `runnodes.bat` batch file for running all the nodes simultaneously on Windows

     Each node in the `nodes` folder is structured as follows: